andreschaffer/http-caching-and-concurrency-examples/README.md

   combined with _Expires_ until the end of the day.
 - Climate (now at Stockholm)
   The idea with this one is to demonstrate Http Conditional Requests and Concurrency Controls based on the _ETag_ header (_Last-Modified_ can also be used with the same purpose).
-  - Conditional Requests are used when retrieving a resource.
+  - Conditional Requests were used when retrieving the resource.
     Given that the client has knowledge about the resource at a given point in time, it can send its corresponding _ETag_ along with the request so that the server will either respond with the current resource information in case it has changed since, or with a _Not Modified_ response, saving some bandwith and time.
-  - Concurrency Controls are used when updating a resource.
+  - Concurrency Controls were used when updating the resource.
 It is a kind of Optimistic Locking on the Http protocol.
-    Given that the client has knowledge about the resource at a given point in time, it can send its corresponding _ETag_ along with the request so that the server can update the resource whether that _ETag_ matches its current one or refuse and let the client know that he's trying to update the resource with basis on outdated knowledge.
+    Given that the client has knowledge about the resource at a given point in time, it can send its corresponding _ETag_ along with the request so that the server can update the resource whether that _ETag_ matches its current one or refuse to and let the client know that he's trying to update the resource with basis on outdated information.

 # Caveat
 When using Http Concurrency Controls for Optimistic Locking, pay attention to your _implementation_